Veteran Artist in Residence Cory Rinaldi

 Born in Maryborough, Victoria in 1974, Cory embarked on an artistic career after high school, completing a year of a Certificate of Art and Design at the then-known Loddon Campaspe Institute of TAFE in Bendigo.
 He was accepted to a Bachelor of Graphic Design and Applied Photography at Latrobe University, completing his degree at Deakin University in Victoria.

 Cory fulfilled another childhood dream when he joined the Army Reserves in 1996 and Australian Army in 1999.
-His almost 20 year military career saw him deployed to Butterworth, Malaysia, twice to East Timor, and to Basra, Iraq on exchange with the British Army.
-Specialising in many roles as an Infantry Soldier, his highlights include commanding troops on Operations, being a Patrol Commander in The Royal Australian Regiment’s Reconnaissance Platoon 3rd Battalion and the famous Airborne Parachute Battalion.
+His almost 20-year military career saw him deployed to Butterworth, Malaysia, twice to East Timor, and to Basra, Iraq on exchange with the British Army.

-Art and the military have a history that is intertwined.
 The use of art to depict and record Australia’s involvement in war and its impact has resulted in a vast collection of trench art, paintings, music and poetry.
-Art has also been an important tool in the rehabilitation and recovery of veterans that have been affected through their military career, in particular, during active service.
+Art has also been an important tool in the rehabilitation and recovery of veterans that have been affected through their military career, particularly during active service.